Generic name: levofloxacin (injection) [ LEE-voe-FLOX-a-sin ]

 Tell your doctor about all your other medicines, especially:

 a diuretic or "water pill";

 This list is not complete.
-Other drugs may interact with levofloxacin, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect levofloxacin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about levofloxacin

 - Pricing & coupons

 - Drug Information